arnaudbos/i-rant/content/matrices-for-developers.md

 it and using these skills with Android's Matrix class and methods, so I thought I'd write an article.

 The first part, this one, is about matrices.
-The upcoming second part will be about how to apply what you know about matrices in code, with Java and on Android.
+The second part, ["2D Transformations with Android and Java"][2d-transformations-android-java], is about how to apply what you know about matrices in code, with Java and on Android.

 ## Table of contents